laterium/openium-bot/readMe.md

 2. **Set Up Configuration Files**
    - Rename `.env.example` to `.env`.
    - Fill in the necessary details in this files:
-     - `.env`: Add your Discord bot token, application ID, MySQL database credentials, and Groq API key for Llama.
+     - `.env`: Add your Discord bot token, application ID, MySQL database credentials, and Groq API key for Groq.
      - `config.json`: Adjust the settings according to your preferences.

 3. **Database Setup**